guidoagapito/SynIM/README.md

 # SynIM

-This repository contains Python code for the computation of synthetic interaction matrices and projection matrices for adaptive optics systems equipped with Shack-Hartmann and Pyramid wavefront sensors.
+This repository contains Python code for the computation of synthetic interaction matrices and projection matrices for adaptive optics systems equipped with Shack-Hartmann wavefront sensors.

 ## Main Features